Please read this whole job description before applying.

 - Great party game ideas

-We only hire smart, kind and creative people who are willing to work hard.
+We only hire kind and creative people who are willing to work hard.
+That said, we do not have a crunch-time culture and have shipped games for many years without expecting extended hours from our employees.
 Jackbox Games is a group effort and you must work collaboratively.
 Everyone here shares a commitment to excellence and a desire to work in a comfortable, friendly atmosphere.

 Jackbox Games is committed to providing employment opportunities without regard to race, color, religion, creed, sex, pregnancy, sexual orientation, gender identity, genetic information, national origin, ancestry, age, veteran status, or disability.